manishjoshi394/algorithms/README.md

 # algorithms
 This repository contains common algorithms implemented in Java, Most algos have different implementations.
 I have put all these in one place as a revision repo for myself and others too.

+The aim of the repository is to give a quick collection of optimised and less cluttered Algorithms classes for Java.
+Any corrections are always Welcome !

 The repository actually consists of my work in implementation of common algorithms as a part of Algorithms Part 1 course on Coursera by Princeton University.
 I have added assignments done by me to this repo too.
 I have not synced any build files to this repo.